-Someone with a parent, grandparent or other relative who abuses drugs or alcohol is much more likely to have their own substance abuse problem than someone without any family history of addiction.
+Someone with a parent, grandparent, or another relative who abuses drugs or alcohol is much more likely to have their own substance abuse problem than someone without any family history of addiction.

 The Impact of Environment on Vulnerability

-Genetics play a crucial role in whether a person becomes addicted but it is the combination of their inherited vulnerability and their environment that make a person end up with a drug abuse disorder.
-Environmental factors such as whether they deal with a lot of stress regularly, witnessed family members abuse drugs or had any traumatic childhood events can all contribute to an increased risk of developing an addiction.
+Genetics plays a crucial role in whether a person becomes addicted but it is the combination of their inherited vulnerability and their environment that makes a person end up with a drug abuse disorder.
+Environmental factors such as whether they deal with a lot of stress regularly witnessed family members abuse drugs, or had any traumatic childhood events can all contribute to an increased risk of developing an addiction.

 They may be physically more vulnerable to addiction because of family history but their environment or upbringing could deter them from using drugs to excess.
 So a person whose family tends to suffer from addiction is not fated to follow in their footsteps as other issues can equally contribute to their substance abuse.